 It is important to remember that these defenses, more so, going to trial at all, is a very last resort for shoplifting cases.
 In most cases, the best outcome for you will result from your attorney negotiating with prosecutors for an appropriate plea deal.

 This is why it is important to hire an experienced and aggressive defense attorney.
 This attorney will have the necessary established relationships with judges and prosecutors to negotiate a deal for you.
-If you are a first-time offender, and the value of the item in question was very low, a knowledgeable attorney will be able to help you avoid jail time and potentially have your charges dropped or dismissed.
+If you are a first-time offender, and the value of the item in question was very low, a Denver shoplifting attorney will be able to help you avoid jail time and potentially have your charges dropped or dismissed.

 Contact Attorney Jeff Weeden

 Since 2005, Jeffrey L. Weeden has practiced criminal defense law in Colorado.
 He’s helped countless clients protect their rights and freedoms as a respected, caring, hard-nosed criminal defense attorney.
-Mr. Weeden has represented clients throughout Colorado, including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties and beyond.
+Mr. Weeden has represented clients throughout Colorado, including Adams, Arapahoe, Aurora, Boulder, Broomfield, Denver, Douglas, Gilpin, Jefferson, Larimer, Morgan, Weld counties, and beyond.